circleci/circleci-docs/jekyll/_cci2/migration.md

 layout: classic-docs
 title: "Tips for Migrating to 2.0"
 description: "Tips for Migrating from 1.0 to CircleCI 2.0 Config"
+version:
+- Server v2.x
 ---

-CircleCI is getting closer to the end of life for v1.0.
-If you haven't started the migration to 2.0 yet take a look through some of the tips and best practices aggregated below.
+Take a look through some of the tips and best practices listed below, for migrating from CircleCI 1.0 to 2.0.

-Remember **August 31st, 2018** is the last day for 1.0 builds.
-You need to make sure all of your projects are converted if you'd like them to continue building on CircleCI.
-You can read more about 1.0 end of life and find other helpful resources on our [sunsetting 1.0 page](https://circleci.com/sunset1-0/).

 * TOC
 {:toc}